sagnik-tech56/TicTacToe/README.md

 # TicTacToe
-A webpage to play the game of tic-tac-toe against a computer
+A webpage to play the game of tic-tac-toe against a computer and enjoy the game